 Our Mr.Steve burger (180bht).
 Daniel Thaiger only use fresh beef and and the taste is definitely unlike any hamburger you have tasted.
 So juicy and tender, it just melts in your mouth.
 You will frown at the usual fast food joints burgers after this.
 I recommend the beef patty cooked medium and be accompanied by a bottle of icy Coke (20bht).

-Their fries were smothered in a mixture of toppings that included fried onions, jalapeños, bacon pieces and lots of tangy thousand island style and their their own version of creamy dressing.
-They were pretty good but I recommend to eat them on the spot.
+Their fries were smothered in a mixture of toppings that included fried onions, jalapeños, bacon pieces, lots of tangy thousand island style and their own version of creamy dressing.
+They were pretty good but I recommend to eat them fresh on the spot.
 Update 22 Sep 2019 – the food truck location is subject to change, do keep updated via their Facebook page for food truck location.
 Their two shops location is at (1) Sukhumvit Soi 11 and (2) Thonglor Soi 17

 Budget : 100 – 270 bht per burger, depending on option.